jacklynlee31/PHP-Objects/README.md

 * Used basic 'echo' to show that the code works thoroughly.

 <h4>more.php</h4>
-* Felt that the first file was too basic, so I wanted to dive deeper and build a more complicated example.
+* I wanted to create another example of polymorphism.
+* Created an 'Adobe' Interface.
+* Created 'Illustrator,' 'Photoshop' and 'InDesign' classes.
+* Created a 'Designer' class.